-"Dependent adult abuse" (lowa Code Section 235B.5(5)) means:
+"Dependent adult abuse" (Iowa Code Section 235B.2) means:

-- Any of the following as a result of the willful or negligent acts or omissions of a caretaker: - Physical injury to, or injury which is at a variance with the history given of the injury, or unreasonable confinement, unreasonable punishment, or assault of a dependent adult. - The commission of a sexual offense under Chapter 709 or section 726.2 with or against a dependent adult. - Exploitation of a dependent adult which means the act or process of taking unfair advantage of a dependent adult or the adult's physical or financial resources, without the informed consent of the dependent adult, including theft, by the use of undue influence, harassment, duress, deception, false representation, or false pretenses. - The deprivation of the minimum food, shelter, clothing, supervision, physical or mental health care, or other care necessary to maintain a dependent adult's life or health. - The deprivation of the minimum food, shelter, clothing, supervision, physical or mental health care, and other care necessary to maintain a dependent adult's life or health as a result of the acts or omissions of a dependent adult. - Sexual exploitation of a dependent adult by a caretaker as defined in section 702.17.
+- Any of the following as a result of the willful or negligent acts or omissions of a caretaker: - Physical injury to, or injury which is at a variance with the history given of the injury, or unreasonable confinement, unreasonable punishment, or assault of a dependent adult. - The commission of a sexual offense under Chapter 709 or Section 726.2 with or against a dependent adult. - Exploitation of a dependent adult which means the act or process of taking unfair advantage of a dependent adult or the adult's physical or financial resources, without the informed consent of the dependent adult, including theft, by the use of undue influence, harassment, duress, deception, false representation, or false pretenses. - The deprivation of the minimum food, shelter, clothing, supervision, physical or mental health care, or other care necessary to maintain a dependent adult's life or health. - The deprivation of the minimum food, shelter, clothing, supervision, physical or mental health care, and other care necessary to maintain a dependent adult's life or health as a result of the acts or omissions of a dependent adult.